Archive for the ‘Music’ Category

 In other news I am going to GDC this weekend.
 I will take pics and report back!
 Also I am going to socialize at GibHub’s headquarters tonight, I will make sure to take many many pics and report back!

 I realized the other day that I did not post any updates to my original project guitar article!

-This guitar features a semi-hollow strat body made of walnut with an f-hole, a maple fretboard (half-scalloped and fat neck), emg active pickups, and a floyd rose floating bridge.
+This is the best acoustic guitar that I have and features a semi-hollow strat body made of walnut with an f-hole, a maple fretboard (half-scalloped and fat neck), emg active pickups, and a floyd rose floating bridge.
 The flame is absolutely beautiful and this thing sings like no other!
 I bought all the supplies from Warmoth, except the pickups.
 I have not been able to even pick up another guitar and be anywhere as satisfied.

 You can check out my new band page (Doomsday Machines) to hear some samples!
 I am horrible at mixing by the way.
 The real thing sounds a ton better.
 I think I may have used a different guitar for “Ivan” (if it is still on there by the time you go to the page).